Skip to main content

 vCluster allows you to sync custom resources from the virtual cluster to the host cluster.
 This allows you to sync arbitrary resources that are by default not synced by vCluster.
 This only works for resources that have a custom resource definition in the host cluster.

-If those custom resources will create other resources inside the host cluster, vCluster will try to find them and sync them back to the host cluster as well.
-E.g. a cert-manager certificate creates a secret which will be synced back automatically into the virtual cluster.
+If those custom resources create other resources inside the host cluster, vCluster tries to find them and syncs them back to the host cluster as well.
+E.g. a cert-manager certificate creates a secret which syncs back automatically into the virtual cluster.

-vCluster will automatically add the required cluster and namespace RBAC permissions for retrieving the custom resource definition and syncing the resources from the virtual cluster to the host cluster.
+vCluster automatically adds the required cluster and namespace RBAC permissions for retrieving the custom resource definition and syncing the resources from the virtual cluster to the host cluster.

 Only Namespace-Scoped Resource